gamermount56/sdk-readme/README.md

 ## How can I get it?

-Fill out the short [application form](https://docs.google.com/forms/d/1131Box1LDAskOu2tg5C0zak4G8Wp_WhpONpw73VH1aU/viewform?ts=5a0b256f).
+Fill out this short [application form](https://docs.google.com/forms/d/1131Box1LDAskOu2tg5C0zak4G8Wp_WhpONpw73VH1aU/viewform?ts=5a0b256f).
 We'll get back to you as quickly as we can.

+<br><br>

 # Quick-start Guide